-What you say is correct, albeit, theoretically.
+Dear Mr. Nathrao, What you say is correct, albeit theoretically.
 Owners of the company have complete authority to make the rules of their choice.
-Employees have no choice but to abide with the rules or just quit.
-Nevertheless, this school of thought was compatible with pre-liberation era.
-Post 1991, lot of social changes have come up and today the world is far more informal.
-Therefore, what remains to be seen is that to what extent authoritarian ruling of this kind will help the owners in building consonance with the generation of 21st century.
-Onset of social media has evolved the society in almost every country.
-Evolution of the society because of social media is so comprehensive that a country like Great Britain known for its stiff-lipped citizens has also become far more informal.
+Employees have no choice but to abide by the rules or just quit.
+Nevertheless, this school of thought was compatible with the pre-liberation era.
+Post-1991, a lot of social changes have come up, and today the world is far more informal.
+Therefore, what remains to be seen is to what extent authoritarian ruling of this kind will help the owners in building consonance with the generation of the 21st century.
+The onset of social media has evolved society in almost every country.
+The evolution of society because of social media is so comprehensive that a country like Great Britain, known for its stiff-lipped citizens, has also become far more informal.

 Getting the right candidate is a big challenge today.
-Add up to this is challenge of retaining employees.
-Wide availability of the opportunities or avenues have made job candidates choosy.
-As early as 2004, when I wanted to recruit Accounts Asst, I had approached a job candidate.
-The chap tersely replied that he would look at the website of the company and then decide whether he would like to join on not.
-Few candidates spurned back-end jobs of the hotel because of the uniform that they were expected to wear.
-Lot of water has flown under the bridge of job market since then.
+Added to this challenge is retaining employees.
+The wide availability of opportunities or avenues has made job candidates choosy.
+As early as 2004, when I wanted to recruit an Accounts Assistant, I had approached a job candidate.
+The chap tersely replied that he would look at the website of the company and then decide whether he would like to join or not.
+Few candidates spurned back-end jobs at the hotel because of the uniform they were expected to wear.
+A lot of water has flowed under the bridge of the job market since then.

-Therefore, by creating rules that are inconsistent with today's culture, will we be staving off worthy candidates is a question on which owners need to moot on.
-Few IT/BPO companies have gone still further and have allowed informal outfits on all days.
-Against this backdrop, withdrawing the facility of casual wear on sixth day is almost anachronistic.
+Therefore, by creating rules that are inconsistent with today's culture, will we be staving off worthy candidates?
+This is a question on which owners need to ponder.
+Few IT/BPO companies have gone even further and have allowed informal outfits on all days.
+Against this backdrop, withdrawing the facility of casual wear on the sixth day is almost anachronistic.

-We do not know in what context the post has been given and that is why I have asked few questions to the poster of this post.
-Unless poster comes up with their replies, we cannot make any judgements.
-Conformance to the conventions sounds good but if it hinders the growth of the company, then whether to continue with it or not is a call that owners have to take.
+We do not know in what context the post has been given, which is why I have asked a few questions to the poster of this post.
+Unless the poster comes up with their replies, we cannot make any judgments.
+Conformance to the conventions sounds good, but if it hinders the growth of the company, then whether to continue with it or not is a call that owners have to take.

 Thanks,